ORGANIC TAPIOCA, powder

-Tapioca is a one of the purest forms of food starch and is a by-product of manioc flour production from cassava roots (aka yuka or maniot), the tubers of Ì_åÇÌÎÌ__a woody shrub native to South America.
+Tapioca is a one of the purest forms of food starch and is a by-product of manioc flour production from cassava roots (aka yucca or manioc), the tubers of a woody shrub native to South America.
 The plant was carried by early explorers to most of the West Indies, Africa, and Asia and is now cultivated worldwide.
 It is one of the most drought-tolerant crops, capable of growing on low-nutrient soils, and is a major staple food throughout the developing world.
 After cassava plants are harvested, their roots are treated to remove naturally occurring toxins found in the plant.
 The starch is then processed into one of several popular forms: powder, flakes, sticks or ball-shaped "pearls" which are the most popular form and used to make tapioca pudding and bubble tea.

 Qualities: Tapioca is mostly carbohydrate (1 cup of tapioca = 45% of daily carbohydrate requirement) and a rich source of dietary fiber yet naturally low in saturated fat, cholesterol and sodium.
 It is almost completely free of gluten and thus a common ingredient in many gluten-free manufactured foods, helping to improve texture and moisture.
 Furthermore, tapioca contains members of the vitamin B-complex, including pantothenic acid, folate, and B6, as well as iron, manganese, calcium, copper, and selenium.